 - a) WSU CON Student ID Badge.
-(Obtained in the Office of Student Affairs (OSA)) - b) Lab coats must have WSU CON identification on them. - c) An Institutional ID Badge should worn in any health care agency that requires one and provides it.
+(Obtained in the Office of Student Affairs (OSA)) - b) An Institutional ID Badge should worn in any health care agency that requires one and provides it.

 Failure to comply with the CON dress code will result in potential dismissal from the clinical setting.
 If there are repeated clinical violations, the student will receive an Academic Warning for unprofessional behavior and may fail the course.